Northern New England Center For Financial Training

 How does Northern New England Center For Financial Training spend its money?

 Northern New England Center For Financial Training directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Northern New England Center For Financial Training tax-deductible?